JelenaMF/Phrase-Hunter-a-word-guessing-game/README.md

-# Phrase Hunter- a word guessing game
+# Guess the Phrase- a word guessing game
- Object-Oriented Programming unit 4
  This program is a game similarly to the game show wheel of fortune (without the wheel) There are a few phrases the user will have to guess the letters within the phrase and guess the phrase before they run out of time.

  ## **Custom Styles and Animation**